pippinbarr/cart253-2020/modules/04/movement.md

 ### The jiggles

-So, why does the circle jiggle when we were controlling it with the mouse above?
+So, why did the circle jiggle when we were controlling it with the mouse above?

-Think about the situation as the circle's `x` position approaches `mouseX`.
-It gets closer and closer until it __equals__ `mouseX`.
-But then neither of the `if` conditions for the `x` position apply, so the `vx` stays the same and moves it __past__ `mouseX`.
-And then the __other__ condition applies, which makes it move back the other way.
-And then the same thing happens, it overshoots `mouseX` and has to go back.
-And so on.
+Think about the situation as the circle's `x` position approaches `mouseX`...
+- It gets closer and closer until it __equals__ `mouseX`.
+- But then __neither__ of the `if` conditions for the `x` position apply, so the `vx` stays the same and moves it __past__ `mouseX`.
+- And then the __other__ condition applies, which makes it move back the other way.
+- And then the same thing happens, it overshoots `mouseX` and has to go back.
+- And so on.

 Jiggly.

 ### Acceleration

 For completeness, here is a more complex version of the same program that includes acceleration!
 It's more complicated!
 But it is so, so satisfying to play around with!

+It's also kind of the "same thing" as the velocity version, with just one extra layer of variables added.

 ```javascript
 let backgroundShade = 0;